STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite

 The authors discussed several similarities between STARI and Lyme disease.

-- Both STARI and Lyme disease diagnoses are based largely on clinical evidence.
+Both STARI and Lyme disease diagnoses rely heavily on clinical judgment.

-The diagnosis of STARI and Lyme disease often relies on geographic exposure.
+The diagnosis of STARI and Lyme disease has traditionally relied on geographic exposure.

 “Diagnosis usually relies on geographic association (STARI from central Texas and Oklahoma eastward across the southern states and along the Atlantic coast as far north as Maine, versus Lyme disease in the Northeast, Mid-Atlantic, and Upper Midwest).”

-Geographic patterns are becoming less reliable as tick populations expand.
+But these geographic assumptions are becoming less dependable as tick populations expand.

-It has been widely assumed that STARI does not cause long-term complications.
+It has often been assumed that STARI does not cause long-term complications.
 However, much about the illness remains unknown.

 “A recent study has suggested that STARI is transmitted by the lone-star tick Amblyomma americanum; however, much is still unknown about STARI.”